Wednesday, December 29, 2004

 I came upon this article in which Brian McLaren in Christianity Today(November 2004) says:

-"Rather than measuring the church by its attendance, we will measure it by its deployment," McLaren said.
+Church is not a place one attends but a community to which one belongs, he said.
+The community shares in mission and spiritual practice.
+It is rooted in a common story whose emphasis is on the continuing work here and now, always drawing from our past."Rather than measuring the church by its attendance, we will measure it by its deployment," McLaren said.
 "One of the greatest enemies of evangelism is the church as fortress or social club; it sucks Christians out of their neighborhoods, clubs, workplaces, schools, and other social networks and isolates them in a religious ghetto.
 There it must entertain them (through various means, many of them masquerading as education) and hold them (through various means, many of them epitomized by the words guilt and fear).
 Thus Christians are warehoused as merchandise for heaven, kept safe in a protected space to prevent spillage, leakage, damage, or loss until their delivery."

 Rather, he said, the church should be an open community, welcoming strangers as Jesus welcomed sinners.